radaisystems/food-trucks-challenge/README.md

 - You don't need to make any changes to the code or fix any bugs, but feel free to report them.
 - We will assess the quality of your test cases and the reasoning behind them.
-- For automated tests, we will evaluate their coverage, quality, and efficiency.
+- We will evaluate automated tests' coverage, quality, and efficiency.

 ### What to send back to our team

-When done, please send an email back to your point of contact with a compressed (zip) file of your Github project repo.
-For explaining about the tests, feel free to add to a document of your choice and send it alongside the zip file.
+When done, please send an email to your point of contact with a compressed (zip) file of your Github project repo.
+To explain the tests, please add to a document of your choice and send it alongside the zip file.

 ## Project Documentation

-This is a very simple API built with ASP.NET Core Web API and SQLite.
-At startup, the app checks if the database is already created.
+This simple API is built with ASP.NET Core Web API and SQLite.
+At startup, the app checks if the database has already been created.
 If not, it will create a SQLite database and insert the CSV file contents into a table to be used on the API.

 ### Running the Application

-There are a few options to run the application.
-Check 2 examples below.
+There are a few options for running the application.
+Please take a look at 2 examples below.
-**Note:** Due to how the application is built, it might take a while for it to run on the first start.
+**Note:** Due to how the application is built, running on the first start might take a short while.

 #### Running Locally